MatejKafka/Pog/README.md

 Short visual intro: [https://pog.matejkafka.com](https://pog.matejkafka.com) (slighly outdated)

 Pog is a **fast**, in-development package manager for Windows, managing **encapsulated, portable applications**.
 As a frequent Linux user, I always enjoyed the hassle-free experience of installing software.
-Windows have multiple package managers, but other than Scoop, all of them are unreasonably slow and fiddly, and Scoop is a bit too minimal for my taste and does not fully utilize portable packages.
+Windows has multiple package managers, but other than Scoop, all of them are unreasonably slow and fiddly, and Scoop is a bit too minimal for my taste and does not fully utilize portable packages.
 Pog is an attempt to provide Linux-level user experience in a Windows-native way.

 Unlike most existing Windows package managers, which delegate to existing program installers, Pog installs packages from static archives with a readable package manifest.
 The packages are encapsulated by redirecting their default data directories to a package-local directory, providing first-class support for portable packages, where multiple versions can be installed side-by-side and even moved between machines without reinstallation.